chorman0773/stories/src/shrai-rheal/book-1/chapter-1.md

 "Understood.
 Once the reactor is at safe temps, vent it.
 I want a full report on my desk tomorrow, Control Out," I called out before closing the connection.

-"Damnit, everything was working, it was perfect this time.
+"Dammit, everything was working, it was perfect this time.
 We're putting so much of our resources into this," I paused, looking to the others who nod, "Schedule the next trial for one month.
 It will be the last one, at least for a while.
 I want it done right this time."

 Everyone nods.
 I call Alyssa up to the command seat, hand her a data tablet which she spent a few minutes reviewing before nodding and I said, "You have command, Alyssa."